henhouseai/henhouse/connectionrefactor.md

 5. **Centralized cache refresh**: Cache refresh happens in gateway commit process
 6. **Public vs private methods**: Registered methods become public (no underscore), unregistered remain private
 7. **Hot cache preserved**: In-memory cache for Image objects remains for performance
+8. **System isolation**: New system must not import utility functions from old system - each system should have its own implementations
+9. **Avoid duplicate work**: When refactoring, ensure functions that are called multiple times don't repeat expensive operations (like `detect_project_context()`)

 ## Migration Pattern for Other Modules